Economics

 Factors influencing buying decisions Personal choice 33 22

-On suggestion of friend 17 11
+On the suggestion of a friend 17 11

 Family 34 23